fortyup/fortyup/README.md

 ---

-💼 Open to internships and opportunities in computer graphics, image synthesis, VR/AR, and software development.
+Open to opportunities in computer graphics, image synthesis, VR/AR, and software development.